mongodb-university/realm-template-apps/sync-todo/v2/client/maui/README.md

 A todo list application built with the [.NET SDK](https://www.mongodb.com/docs/realm/sdk/dotnet/) and [Atlas Device Sync](https://www.mongodb.com/docs/atlas/app-services/sync/).

 You can follow along with the [MAUI Tutorial](https://www.mongodb.com/docs/atlas/app-services/tutorial/dotnet/) to see how to build, modify, and run this template app.

+> [!WARNING]
+> As of September 2024, Atlas Device SDKs are deprecated.
+Atlas Device SDKs
+> will reach end-of-life and will no longer be maintained by MongoDB on
+> September 30, 2025.
+>
+> The template app in this repository should only be used as a reference for
+> the on-device database and not to create a new app based on Device Sync.
+> Refer to the [deprecation page](https://www.mongodb.com/docs/atlas/device-sdks/>deprecation/) for details.

 ## Configuration